manonthemon/Password-Generator/README.md

 ## Usage

 This project can serve those wiling to learn more about using JavaScript to code simple web applications.
 It is also a fully functional password generator.

-## Usage

-This project can serve those wiling to learn more about using JavaScript to code simple web applications.

-It is also a fully functional password generator.

 ## Copyright

 I am the sole author of this project.
-In its making I used some of the following sources:
+In its making I used ideas and problem solutions some of the following sources:

 https://stackoverflow.com/<br>
 https://www.w3schools.com/<br>